Skip to content

 Medically reviewed by Dr. Nikola Topalovic, MD PhD · Last reviewed 20 June 2026

 Eugene is an Australian telehealth GP subscription service — a fast, affordable way to access a general practitioner via video or chat without waiting for an in-clinic appointment.
 The monthly model (typically under AUD 20/month) gives unlimited GP access, covering everything from sick certificates to script renewals to basic health queries.
 For men with a specific question — recurring prescriptions, certificate needs, general symptom assessment — Eugene is a practical service.
-FORM is a different category: it's not a GP replacement, it's a specialist bloodwork service.
-The consult is with a specialist MD PhD, the panel covers 21–68 biomarkers across hormone, metabolic, and endocrine systems, and the output is a expert-reviewed PDF report designed to inform a TRT decision and be continued by a GP.
+FORM is a different category: it's not a GP replacement and not a prescriber, it's a specialist bloodwork and interpretation service.
+The consult is with a specialist MD PhD, the panel covers 21–68 biomarkers across hormone, metabolic, and endocrine systems, and the output is an expert-reviewed PDF report written to be readable by your own GP.
 The question isn't which is better — it's which one answers your specific question.
-If you want a GP, use Eugene.
-If you want to understand whether your testosterone is optimal, get a TRT protocol, or have a specialist interpret a complex panel, that's FORM's domain.
-The two services are most complementary when used together: FORM produces the specialist protocol, Eugene (or your regular GP) executes it.
+If you need a prescriber, use Eugene or your GP.
+If you want to understand whether your testosterone is optimal, or have a specialist interpret a complex panel before you see a prescriber, that's FORM's domain.
+The two are complementary: FORM provides the specialist bloodwork and an expert-reviewed interpretation; your own GP or prescriber decides and manages any treatment.

 At a glance